-As described in Note 3 to the consolidated financial statements, the Company uses the successful efforts method of accounting for its oil and natural gas producing activities which involves management making significant estimates including forecasting of future production volumes of proved oil and natural gas reserves.
-As disclosed in Note 5, the Company's oil and natural gas properties, net balance as of December 31, 2023 was \$846.9 million, which includes proved oil and natural gas properties of \$895.7 million and accumulated depletion, amortization and impairment of \$206.1 million.
-DD&A expense was \$62.5 million for the year ended December 31, 2023.
+As disclosed by management and described in Notes 3 and 5 to the consolidated financial statements, the Company uses the successful efforts method of accounting for its oil and natural gas producing activities.
+Management uses internal and independent petroleum engineers to make significant estimates, including estimating the future production volumes of proved oil and natural gas reserves.
+The Company's oil and natural gas properties, net balance as of December 31, 2024 was \$860.8 million, which includes proved oil and natural gas properties of \$1,027.2 million and accumulated depletion, amortization and impairment of \$288.7 million.
+DD&A expense was \$71.3 million for the year ended December 31, 2024.

 We have identified the estimation of future production volumes used to estimate proved oil and natural gas reserves and the associated effect on DD&A expense related to proved oil and natural gas properties as a critical audit matter.
 Estimating future production volumes involves a high degree of subjectivity from management and their internal and independent petroleum engineers.
 Changes in this estimate could have a significant effect on the measurement of DD&A expense.
-Auditing this estimate required subjective and complex auditor judgement.
+Auditing the estimation of future production volumes required subjective and complex auditor judgement.